 We recommend that you apply for the most appropriate option and not both the M.S. and M.C.S programs.
 M.C.S. applicants typically have multiple years of industry experience in computer science and plan on taking courses part-time or online.
 Applying to both the M.S. and M.C.S. doesn't increase your chances for admission, but it does increase your application fees (you will pay two separate application fees).

 Can I complete the Ph.D degree online?

 The Ph.D. program is not intended to be completed online.
 There are research components to the program that require students to work closely with their faculty advisor on campus.

 If you do not have a traditional computer science background, it is strongly suggested that you meet the cs background requirements to be considered for the program.
 Without meeting these requirements, your application may not be considered competitive.
-If you have fulfilled background requirements, be sure to include this coursework in your submitted transcripts and make note of your efforts in your Personal Statement/Statement of Purpose (4000 character limit).
+If you have fulfilled background requirements, include this coursework in your submitted transcripts and note your efforts in your Personal Statement/Statement of Purpose (4000 character limit).

 Can I transfer credits from another institution?

 Students are able to transfer a limited amount of credits from another institution.
 More information about this can be found in the U of M's Policy Library.
 We will review transfer coursework only once a student has enrolled in courses through our program.